 The UK has revised the corporate tax rate from 19% to 25% from fiscal 2023.
-The US Government has proposed to increase the US corporate tax rate, which may have an impact on the various current and deferred tax items recorded by the Company's subsidiaries.
+The US Government has proposed to increase the US corporate tax rate.
+Once effective, this tax rate increase will have an impact on the various current and deferred tax items recorded by the Company's subsidiaries.

 Member countries of the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting have agreed on a two Pillar approach to address the tax challenges arising from the digitalization of the global economy.
 This is expected to alter the global tax landscape.
-The detailed rules to operationalize the implementation of these changes are being worked out, and may have an impact on the various current and deferred tax items recorded by the Company's subsidiaries.
+The rules to operationalize the implementation of these changes have been recently issued and may have an impact on the various current and deferred tax items recorded by the Company's subsidiaries.